rancher/rancher-docs/docs/pages-for-subheaders/use-windows-clusters.md

 #### Recommended Architecture

-We recommend the minimum three-node architecture listed in the table below, but you can always add additional Linux and Windows workers to scale up your cluster for redundancy:
+We recommend the minimum three-node architecture listed in the table below, but you can always add more Linux and Windows workers to scale up your cluster for redundancy:

 | Node   | Operating System                                    | Kubernetes Cluster Role(s)                                                                                                                                                                                                                         | Purpose                                                                             |
 | ------ | --------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |